advanced-cms/advanced-reviews/README.md

 ![External review email example](assets/documentation/external_review_email_example.png "External review email example")

-### Security
-*/externalContentReviews* location is only accessible to users who are members of the **ExternalReviewers** role.
-You will have to manually add personal user accounts or a shared user account that could be used by the external reviews.

 ### Options
 There are few settings related with external review.
 They are all set using Options class: